-This bill amends Section 63-602G of the Idaho Code to revise the homestead exemption provisions and introduces a new property tax exemption for certain homesteads occupied by school-age children who are not enrolled in public schools.
+The bill amends Section 63-602G of the Idaho Code to revise the homestead exemption provisions and introduce a new property tax exemption for certain homesteads occupied by school-age children who are not enrolled in public schools.
 Starting in 2025, homeowners with at least one qualifying school-age child—defined as a child aged five to eighteen who is not enrolled in a taxpayer-funded public school—will be eligible for an exemption from all property tax levies authorized in Title 33 of the Idaho Code.
 The bill clarifies that this exemption does not apply if the homestead is occupied by children who do not meet the specified qualifications.
-Additionally, it includes technical amendments for the application process, stating that homeowners need only apply once as long as they continue to meet the conditions.
+Additionally, it includes technical amendments to correct code references and updates the application process, allowing homeowners to apply for the exemption only once as long as they continue to meet the necessary conditions.

 Statutes affected: Bill Text: 63-602G, 63-301A, 63-3077